rackerlabs/rackspace-howto-dev/content/articles/rack-connect/how-to-programmatically-determine-the-rackconnect-automation-status-of-your-cloud-servers.md

 You will first need to Authenticate and obtain an Auth Token.
 The following curl command is one way of accomplishing this.
-You will need to enter the command with your Cloud Account's password and username credentials in the \<Cloud UserName\> and \<Cloud Password\> fields:
+You will need to enter the command with your Rackspace Cloud account's password and username credentials in the \<Cloud UserName\> and \<Cloud Password\>
+fields:

     curl -s https://identity.api.rackspacecloud.com/v2.0/tokens -X 'POST' -d '{"auth":{"passwordCredentials":{"username":"<Cloud UserName>", "password":"<Cloud Password>"}}}' -H "Content-Type: application/json" | python -m json.tool